 Previous work by the principal investigator among ICU patients suggested a benefit to oral iron supplementation administered in dosages similar to those used in a standard multivitamin.
 However, many patients were not able to tolerate oral medications, and this study was not specific to trauma patients.
 Additional research has suggested that intravenous iron supplementation is effective in treating anemic patients with other inflammatory conditions, such as cancer and inflammatory bowel disease.
 However, the benefit of intravenous iron supplementation has never been tested among anemic ICU patients, including trauma patients.

-The current application will evaluate the risk/benefit profile of intravenous iron supplementation among anemic trauma ICU patients.
-The study will take place over several academic trauma centers with a long history of participation in translational research.
-Anemia remains a devastating complication of trauma.
-Current treatment options are limited.
-Intravenous iron supplementation represents a targeted, cost-effective solution to this pervasive problem, the efficacy of which remains undefined.
+This study evaluated the risk/benefit profile of intravenous iron supplementation among anemic trauma ICU patients.
+The study included several academic trauma centers with a long history of participation in translational research.